semiographics/clue-django/readme.md

 ## main/settings.py
 The settings.py module controls the application framework.

-The database is constructed with PostgreSQL using the SQL files contained in the api/ folder.
+The database can be constructed with PostgreSQL using the SQL files contained in the api/ folder.
 Database credentials can be placed in a file named '.env' and referenced via:

     env = environ.Env()
     env.read_env(env.str(str(BASE_DIR),'.env'))